 There are loads of cross-browser testing tools available like Browsershots, Lambda test, Browserling, IE tab, Multi browser, BrowserEmAll, NetRendere, Litmus, etc. that help you to test the web application and mobile application (Android and iOS) for cross browser compatibility.

-At ImpactQA, we have implemented Cross Browser Testing in several projects and clienteles are reaping the benefits listed above.
+At ImpactQA, we have implemented Cross Browser Testing services in several projects and clienteles are reaping the benefits listed above.
 For any questions or comments, please reach out to us at [email protected]